NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/GettingStarted/NextSteps.rst

 ##########

 You have now completed the initial setup of the nRF Asset Tracker.
-An interesting topic to explore is how to enable :ref:`Cell Geolocation <azure-unwired-labs-cell-geolocation>`.
+An interesting topic to explore is how to enable Cell Geolocation using either :ref:`nRF Cloud <azure-nrf-cloud-location-services>` or :ref:`Unwired Labs <azure-unwired-labs-cell-geolocation>`.

 Once you start modifying the firmware, see also the following topics: